But, but, but...

 So, our problem verse is the very next sentence!
 Could it be that it applies to the start of eternity?
 Folks, here are two sentences, back to back, separated only by a period and a conjunction!
 It is the same situation in Mark.

 If this singular piece of evidence was all we had I would say case closed.
-But the phrase is repeated in Matthew 25:13, and in this case it is inextricably tied to when 'the Son of Man is coming.'
+But - the phrase is repeated in Matthew 25:13, and in this case it is inextricably tied to when 'the Son of Man is coming'.
+Hmmm...

 The Second Coming - This is probably the event that Jesus was referring to.

 For many contextual and comparative reasons, the physical Second Coming of Christ to Earth is the most likely event He was referring to.
-So why did I lead you through all this since many of you already had guessed the event?
+So why did I lead you through all this detective work?
 For two reasons:

 Matthew 24:36

-I will present two possibilities for balancing this statement with the rest of scripture and let you ponder.
+I will present three possibilities for balancing this statement with the rest of scripture and let you ponder.

 It does not say no man will ever know.
 'No one knows' is stated in the perfect present tense.